hannibal002/SkyHanni/CONTRIBUTING.md

     - If you have a build failure stating `Analysis failed with ... weighted issues.`, you can check `versions/[target version]/build/reports/detekt/` for a comprehensive list of issues.
     - **There are valid reasons to deviate from the norm**
-        - If you have such a case, either use `@Supress("rule_name")`, or re-build the `baseline.xml` file, using `./gradlew detektBaselineMain`.
+        - If you have such a case, either use `@Suppress("RuleName")`, or re-build the `baseline.xml` file, using `./gradlew detektBaselineMain`.
-          After running detektBaselineMain, you should find a file called `baseline-main.xml` in the `version/1.8.9` folder, rename the file to
-          `baseline.xml` replacing the old one.
+          After running detektBaselineMain, you should find a file called `baseline-main.xml` in the `versions/1.8.9` folder to `baseline.xml`, replacing the old one.
 - Do not copy features from other mods.
 Exceptions:
     - Mods that are paid to use.
-    - Mods that have reached their end of life.
-(Rip SBA, Dulkir and Soopy).
+    - Mods that have reached their end of life (RIP SBA, Dulkir and Soopy).
     - The mod has, according to Hypixel rules, illegal features ("cheat mod/client").
     - If you can improve the existing feature in a meaningful way.
+    - If we already have the feature too and you are simply improving or extending it.
 - All new classes should be written in Kotlin, with a few exceptions:
     - Config files in `at.hannibal2.skyhanni.config.features`
     - Mixin classes in `at.hannibal2.skyhanni.mixins.transformers`